PAYE130025 - PAYE service income, allowances, benefits and deductions: IABD: allowances

 For all claims on a form 575 or Form 18 you will need to manually calculate the amount due see PAYE13110.

-• Enter the amount of the Married Couple’s Allowance
+• Enter the amount of the Married Couple’s allowance

 • Ensure that you enter the calculated amount of Married allowance required for the highest earner and the surplus is recorded on the spouse / civil partners record for the relevant year